Computing large market equilibria using abstractions: Abstractions in Practice

 \subsection{Representative Market Equilibrium}

-The computation problem of equilibrium comes from the fact that every step of a first order method must solve a maximization problem for each buyer and compare the sum of those demands to the supplies of each item.
+The issue of computation constraints when solving for market equilibrium arises because the EG program grows linearly in the size of the matrix $V$.
+This can lead to issues both with computation time, and especially memory usage.
 If an abstraction can reduce the number of buyers (and/or items), it can make the computation of equilibrium much more efficient.
-Given a valuation matrix $V$ we consider abstracting the market as follows:
+Given a valuation matrix $V$ we consider abstracting the market as follows.